 Difficult to rouse

-If a sick baby is difficult to rouse, he probably isn’t just catching up on his sleep, and should see a healthcare provider as soon as possible.
+If a sick baby is difficult to rouse, they probably aren't just catching up on their sleep, and should see a healthcare provider as soon as possible.

 - Jennifer Palmer.
 “Breastfeeding through colds and flu.”
 BreastfeedingUSA.
 Breastfeeding USA, 2014.
 Web.